edwardsnjd/dot-files/configuration/vim/README.md

 # Vim Setup

-Vim is configured via a single `.vimrc` config file.
+Vim is configured via a `.vimrc` config file and a suite of vimscriot files following the vim runtimepath conventions so that they sre discovered and sourced by vim automatically at the correct time.

 Plugins are managed by `vim-plugin` and configured in the `.vimrc` file.